d2l-ai/d2l-en/chapter_appendix_math/maximum-likelihood.md

 One of the most commonly encounter way of thinking in machine learning is the maximum likelihood point of view.
 This is the concept that when working with a probabilistic model with unknown parameters, the parameters which make the data have the highest probability are the most likely ones.

-## The Philosophy
+## The Maximum Likelihood Principle

 This has a Bayesian which can be helpful to think about.
-Suppose we have a model with parameters $\boldsymbol{\theta}$ and a collection of data points $X$.
+Suppose that we have a model with parameters $\boldsymbol{\theta}$ and a collection of data points $X$.
 For concreteness, we can imagine that $\boldsymbol{\theta}$ is a single value representing the probability that a coin comes up heads when flipped, and $X$ is a sequence of independent coin flips.
 We will look at this example in depth later.

 If we want to find the most likely value for the parameters of our model, that means we want to find